Deepshikha1211/SakhiJunction/README.md

 ## ✨ Overview

-Sakhi Junction is an AI-powered platform built by Team SheCodes during Hack With Her 4.0 , earning 2nd Runner-Up and the Diversity Award with ₹10,000 in Amazon Gift Vouchers.
+Sakhi Junction is an AI-powered platform.
 Crafted with React.js, Node.js, MongoDB, Express.js, JWT, and designed in Figma, it empowers 100+ women with health tracking, community support, and personalized self-care, hosted on Vercel for seamless access.

 ## 🎯 Features